openstack/kolla/doc/quickstart.rst

 Note --base and --type can be added to the above kolla-build command if different distributions or types are desired.

-A docker build of all containers on Xeon hardware with NVME SSDs and 100mbit network takes roughly 30 minutes to a v1 Docker registry.
-The CentOS mirrors are flakey and the RDO delorean repository is not mirrored at all.
-As a result occasionally some containers fail to build.
-To rectify build problems, the build tool will automatically attempt three retries of a build operation if the first one fails.

 It is also possible to build individual containers.
 As an example, if the glance containers failed to build, all glance related containers can be rebuilt as follows: